 Domes of colours placed in a circle.
-Each colour dome contained a sound from the natural habitat of the past.
+Each colour dome contained a wild sound

-Turf under foot so when the participant enters the space and puts on the head set - they ritualisticially have to remove thier shoes and socks and feel conected with the earth as they experience the visual and audio installation
+Under Bare Feet: turf under foot so when the viewer enters the installation, they ritualistically remove their shoes and socks to feel connected with the earth as they experience the installation